-5.3.1 Rehydration limitations.
-The hypothesis behind the rehydration of clinopyroxenes 440 441 proposes that their "initial" water content, i.e. their equilibrium water content prior to possible 442 dehydration, can be restored.
-This has previously been tested in various studies with a variety 443 of different clinopyroxenes and annealing experiments conducted at 1 atm (Sundvall et al. 444 2009; Sundvall and Skogby 2011; Weis et al. 2015).
-It remains difficult to show to what extent the initial water content of the crystals can be reached by performing rehydration 445 446 experiments.
-For example, de- and subsequent rehydration of synthetic iron-poor diopside showed that only \sim 75 % of the crystal's initial water content could be restored (Sundvall et al. 447 2009).
-Despite this aspect of insufficient rehydration there might be also a risk of excessive 448 hydration of the clinopyroxene crystals.
-Synthetic, originally dry but Fe3+-rich clinopyroxene 449 450 has been shown to incorporate substantial amounts of hydrogen upon annealing (Skogby 1994).
-Further, due to fast ascent with limited to no magma degassing and violent eruption at 451 452 Tanganasoga volcano (cf. Pinel and Jaupart 2000; Manconi et al. 2009; Stroncik et al. 2009; Pedrazzi et al. 2014), the clinopyroxene crystals from the pyroclastic material most likely 453 were quenched.
-In this way, the crystals are expected to preserve their initial values (cf. Wade 454 455 et al. 2008).
-Yet, our rehydration experiments exceed the water contents in untreated crystals, 456 which might indicate an excessive hydration.
-Another issue is the possible effect which CO_2 457 and other volatiles might have on the water activity (e.g., Kovacs et al. 2012, Yang et al. 458 2014) and thus on the rehydration of hydrogen associated defects during the hydrothermal experiments.
-However, there are also arguments against insufficient as well as excessiverehydration.
+Rehydration limitations.
+The hypothesis behind the rehydration of clinopyroxenes proposes that their "initial" water content, i.e., their equilibrium water content prior to possible dehydration, can be restored.
+This previously has been tested in various studies with various different clinopyroxenes and annealing experiments conducted at 1 atm (Sundvall et al. 2009; Sundvall and Skogby 2011; Weis et al. 2015).
+It remains difficult to show to what extent the initial water content of the crystals can be reached by performing rehydration experiments.
+For example, de- and subsequent rehydration of synthetic iron-poor diopside showed that only ~75% of the crystal's initial water content could be restored (Sundvall et al. 2009).
+Despite this aspect of insufficient rehydration there might be also a risk of excessive hydration of the clinopyroxene crystals.
+Synthetic, originally dry but Fe3+-rich clinopyroxene has been shown to incorporate substantial amounts of hydrogen upon annealing (Skogby 1994).
+Furthermore, due to fast ascent with limited to no magma degassing and violent eruption at Tanganasoga volcano (cf. Pinel and Jaupart 2000; Manconi et al. 2009; Stroncik et al. 2009; Pedrazzi et al. 2014), the clinopyroxene crystals from the pyroclastic material most likely were quenched.
+In this way, the crystals are expected to preserve their initial values (cf. Wade et al. 2008).
+Yet, our rehydration experiments exceed the water contents in untreated crystals, which might indicate an excessive hydration.
+Another issue is the possible effect that CO2 and other volatiles might have on the water activity (e.g., Kovács et al. 2012; Yang et al. 2014) and thus on the rehydration of hydrogen-associated defects during the hydrothermal experiments.
+However, there are also arguments against insufficient as well as excessive rehydration.

-461 The experiments, both de- and rehydration, conducted by Sundvall et al. (2009) on very iron-poor crystals were performed at much higher temperatures (1000 °C) on a 462 timescale of several days.
-Due to much faster kinetics under these temperatures, vacancy and 463 cation diffusion is much more likely and cannot be excluded.
-The hydrogen incorporation was 464 not according to the 1:1 relation of redox-reaction (1) and despite that more hydrogen was 465 incorporated than Fe3+ was reduced, yet the original water content was not reached (Sundvall 466 et al. 2009).
-Considering that the 1:1 relation thus was not followed during dehydration either, 467 vacancy diffusion seems reasonable since the crystal otherwise would have been left without 468 a charge balance upon complete dehydration.
-The vacancy diffusion also could explain 469 hydrogen intake exceeding the Fe^{3+} reduction during rehydration.
-New defects such as 470 471 vacancies incorporating hydrogen were generated, however, not so many that the initial water 472 contents could be restored.
-Our crystals, on the contrary, are iron-rich.
-Any dehydration could have easily been compensated by the oxidation of Fe^{2+} .
-Redox-processes in our experiment 473 also follow more closely the 1:1 relation of reaction (1) (Fig.5).
-In addition, experimental 474 conditions in this study make cation and vacancy diffusion very unlikely.
-475
+The experiments, both de- and rehydration, conducted by Sundvall et al. (2009) on very iron-poor crystals were performed at much higher temperatures (1000 °C) on a timescale of several days.
+Due to much faster kinetics under these temperatures, vacancy and cation diffusion is much more likely and cannot be excluded.
+The hydrogen incorporation was not according to the 1:1 relation of redox-reaction 1 and despite the fact that more hydrogen was incorporated than Fe3+ was reduced, yet the original water content was not reached (Sundvall et al. 2009).
+Considering that the 1:1 relation thus was not followed during dehydration either, vacancy diffusion seems reasonable since the crystal otherwise would have been left without a charge balance upon complete dehydration.
+The vacancy diffusion also could explain hydrogen intake exceeding the Fe3+ reduction during rehydration.
+New defects such as vacancies incorporating hydrogen were generated; however, not so many that the initial water contents could be restored.
+Our crystals, on the contrary, are iron rich.
+Any dehydration could easily have been compensated by the oxidation of Fe2+.
+Redox-processes in our experiment also follow more closely the 1:1 relation of reaction 1 (Fig. 5).
+In addition, experimental conditions in this study make cation and vacancy diffusion very unlikely.

-The risk of an excessive rehydration may mostly be linked to the amount of Fe^{3+} 476 available in the clinopyroxenes.
-The problem could be that additional available Fe^{3+} , which 477 has not been linked to prior dehydration, is reduced and hydrogen incorporated.
-The hydration 478 479 of initially dry, synthetic crystals by Skogby (1994) can be linked to the quantity of trivalent cations in the tetrahedral site.
-The hydrogen intake of the crystals equals almost 1:1 the 480 amount of the latter (Skogby 1994).
-Mössbauer analysis further showed additional reduction 481 of Fe^{3+} , however, no additional hydrogen intake occurred.
-Also, as pointed out previously, not 482 all Fe3+ in the clinopyroxene crystals can be reduced since some of it may be for example 483 20 Weis et al. American Mineralogist associated with an aegerine component, which only favors a NaHFe2+ component in association with defects suitable for hydrogen incorporation (cf. Skogby 1989, Purwin et al. 2009).
-Thus the defects become the limiting factor for the rehydration.
-Further, the synthetic crystals in Skogby (1994) were grown under dry conditions which, however, are very unlikely in a magmatic system.
+The risk of an excessive rehydration may mostly be linked to the amount of Fe3+ available in the clinopyroxenes.
+The problem could be that additional available Fe3+, which has not been linked to prior dehydration, is reduced and hydrogen incorporated.
+The hydration of initially dry, synthetic crystals by Skogby (1994) can be linked to the quantity of trivalent cations in the tetrahedral site.
+The hydrogen intake of the crystals equals almost 1:1 the amount of the latter (Skogby 1994).
+Mössbauer analysis further showed additional reduction of Fe3+; however, no additional hydrogen intake occurred.
+Also, as pointed out previously, not